-Smoked fish is on the top of my list of holiday appetizers.
-Smoky, meaty, sweet trout plays well with all sorts of different tasty beverages, and is the perfect complement to a holiday cocktail party, wine tasting, or a just a couple of good beers with friends.
+Grill Smoked Trout make a great appetizer.
+Smoky, meaty, sweet trout plays well with all sorts of different tasty beverages.
 It’s easy to make at home, tastes better than store-bought, and will impress your guests.
 What more can you ask for?

 Now, this trout takes a little planning ahead; it needs to brine for a few hours, and then smoke for at least a half an hour on the grill.
 That’s OK – I work around that by making it way ahead; smoked fish can be made up to two days ahead of time.
 It tastes great cold, straight out of the refrigerator, or at room temperature, if it has time to warm up.

 One more thing – usually, when I cook fish, I want medium-rare to medium doneness – just the slightest hint of translucence in the middle.
 Not with smoked fish – I want to cook it all the way through, filling it with a smoky flavor.
 That’s another advantage to this recipe – the cooking time is very forgiving.

 Grill Smoked Trout, a fancy appetizer from the kettle grill in your own backyard.